The Tramways of

 Allen Morrison

 The 400-year-old capital of San Luis Potosí state is famous for its jardines - beautifully planted plazas - and extraordinary number of baroque churches, surpassed only by those in Guadalajara and Mexico City.
-The date of its first tram could not be determined, but the Mexican government recorded 11.8 km of 914 mm (3 ft) gauge street railway in San Luis in 1889, and 28.8 km in 1907.
+Tramway operation began in 1882.
+The Mexican government recorded 11.8 km of 914 mm (3 ft) gauge street railway in San Luis in 1889, and 28.8 km in 1907.
 Compañía Limitada de Tranvías de San Luis Potosí placed numerous car orders with J. G. Brill between 1889 and 1907.
 The postcard below shows a horsetram at the Sanctuary of Guadalupe on Av.
 Juárez [see map] in the early 1900s [col. AM]:

 CLTSLP reorganized in Great Britain in 1911 and ordered 20 electric trams - 15 closed cars and 5 open - from English Electric Co. on 9 November 1912.
 For reasons unknown, construction of the cars was subcontracted to American Car Co. in St. Louis, USA, and the vehicles were equipped with bow collectors from Siemens & Halske in Germany.
 (Siemens electrified the tramway in Pachuca during the same period.)
 Even stranger, the new rails in San Luis Potosí were laid to meter gauge, which was unique in North America.
 The electric tramway was tested on 10 January and formally inaugurated on 16 February 1914.
 The view below of Av.
 Carranza [see map] shows the familiar arches of German overhead construction and a Siemens bow collector on the tram [col. Archivo Histórico del Estado de S.L.P.]:

-Here is an open tram on Av.
-Carranza, the thoroughfare that led west to Tequisquiapan [see map] [col. Archivo Histórico del Estado de S.L.P.]:
+Here is an open car on Av.
+Carranza, the thoroughfare that led west to Tequisquiapan and Morales [see map] [col. Archivo Histórico del Estado de S.L.P.]:

 The name of the narrow street below is not known, but this picture clearly shows the narrow gauge track [col. Archivo Histórico del Estado de S.L.P.]: